“Refugees and Migrants in International Human Rights Law”

 WHO MAY APPLY

-The Course is aimed at young professionals and graduate students.
+The Course is aimed at young professionals and advanced students.
 While previous qualification in law is not a prerequisite, candidates should demonstrate an interest in human rights issues and a good command of English.

 The participation fee of 300 euros includes the course, course materials and lunches.
 The fee is payable by 15th May 2017.
 In case of cancellation, fee transfer costs are reduced.